xgalanxhi/DSL-Samples/DSL_SharedLibraries/README.md

 # DSL Shared Libraries
+DSL is evaluated on the CloudBees CD/RO server.
+If the DSL run by the evalDsl command contains file references, these files need to be on the server file system.
+The clientFiles argument can be used to push files from the client where the evalDsl API is run to the server.
-This example illustrates how to create reusable CloudBees CD/RO DSL code.
+This example illustrates how to use the clientFiles argument to create reusable CloudBees CD/RO DSL code.
 The file sharedFiles/com/electriccloud/commander/dsl/sample/DslBaseScript.groovy contains the top level resusable code which references other files in this directory tree.

 ## Dependencies